Believing in accessibility for all

 • The customer has new information or evidence to give to us, that was not available originally.

-If the above criteria is not met, we may decide not to escalate a complaint to stage 2, however we will clearly explain the reason for this decision in writing to the customer.
+If the above criteria are not met, we may decide not to escalate a complaint to Stage 2 of our complaints process, however we will clearly explain the reason for this decision in writing to the customer.
+We will make all reasonable efforts to communicate with the customer and to understand why they remain dissatisfied.

-We ask customers to do this as soon as possible, preferably within 20 working days of our response to the Stage 1 complaint.
+Where a customer wishes to progress to Stage 2 of the complaint process, we request this is requested as soon as possible, preferably within 20 working days of our response to the Stage 1 complaint.

-We will respond fully within 20 working days from the day the Stage 2 complaint was received to confirm our decision.
+We will aim to respond fully within 20 working days from the day the Stage 2 complaint was acknowledged to confirm our decision.

 This is the end of our internal complaints process.